8bitbuddhist/PixelMaestro-Studio/docsrc/Device-Tab.rst

 Connecting to a Device
 ----------------------

 Once a device has been added, it appears in the device list.
 Disconnected devices appear gray, while connected devices appear white.
-Select a device and click *Connect* to open a persistent connection to it.
-Connecting to a device also displays a connection icon next to the tab name.
+Select a device and click *Connect* to connect to it.
+Sucessfully connecting to a device displays a connection icon next to the tab name.
 If the device has live updates enabled, it will automatically receive commands as you perform actions in PixelMaestro Studio.

 When you are done, click *Disconnect* to close the connection.
-Devices are also disconnected automatically when closing PixelMaestro Studio.
+Devices also disconnect automatically when closing PixelMaestro Studio.

 Uploading Cuefiles
 ------------------

 Live updates only send individual events to your devices.
 If you want to send your entire Maestro configuration (called the Cuefile), use the *Upload* button.

 First, select a device in the Device List.
-The *Size* text box shows the current size of the Cuefile in bytes.
+The *Cuefile Size* text box shows the current size of the Cuefile in bytes.
 You should check this value against your device's RAM capacity, as well as the size of its CueController buffer.
-If the Cuefile is larger than either of those, then the Cuefile might not transfer properly.
+If the Cuefile is larger than either of those, then the Cuefile might not upload properly.

 Click *Upload* to send the Cuefile to your device.
 The progress bar shows how much of the Cue has been uploaded.
 You can see the contents of the Cuefile by clicking the *Preview* button.